Sharp relations between volume growth, isoperimetry and escape probability in vertex-transitive graphs: Isoperimetric inequalities from lower bounds on growth

 then Proposition \ref{prop:iso-growth} and \eqref{eq:boundaries} give bounds of the form $|\partial^EA|\gg k^{1/d}|A|^{1-1/d}$, with equality (up to multiplicative constants) achieved by sets of the form $([-r,r]\cap\Z)^d\times(\Z/k\Z)$.
 In particular, if using using an isoperimetric inequality coming from Proposition \ref{prop:iso-growth} to obtain a bound on resistance from Theorem \ref{thm:bk}, it is always better to use the vertex isoperimetric inequality than the edge isoperimetric inequality. \end{remark}

-We start by proving a version of Proposition \ref{prop:iso-growth} for Cayley graphs of locally compact groups.
+We start by proving an analogue of Proposition \ref{prop:iso-growth} for locally compact groups.
 Given a group $G$ with a symmetric generating set $S$, we write $\partial_SA$ for the external vertex boundary of a set $A\subset G$ in the Cayley graph $\Cay(G,S)$.
 Given $g\in G$, we also write $|g|_S$ for the distance of $g$ from the identity in $\Cay(G,S)$.